 So now, you will have a variety of images to choose from, pick your favourite and add a Christmas Message, a poem or inspirational quote, remember it does not have to be Christmas themed.

-I would love to see what you created or even just your favourite, don't forget to use the hashtag #mysundaystills #macro #celebrate and drop a pic or two on the Facebook Group Page.
+I would love to see what you created or even just your favourite, don't forget to use the hashtag #mycreativejourney #macro #celebrate and drop a pic or two on the Facebook Group Page.

 A little Extra for Lightroom Users

 I know not everyone is using Lightroom, perhaps you don’t own it, perhaps you just don’t like it, or perhaps you just prefer the program you are already using.
 I am sure that there are good and bad points for each program.
 Mostly I like to use Lightroom for my Still Life, as it is great for cataloguing and comparing.
-I also like to make my own Presets in Lightroom for Still Life (Plus I also have a huge array of presets I have won in comps, been given or purchased), I have developed four new Lightroom Presets and have placed them online, for FREE.
-You can check them out and download from here, there are also some fabulous free and cheap textures and overlays for use in Photoshop from my store as well, here.
+I also like to make my own Presets in Lightroom for Still Life (Plus I also have a huge array of presets I have won in comps, been given or purchased), I have developed four new Lightroom Presets and have placed them online.
+You can check them out from here, there are also some fabulous textures and overlays for use in Photoshop from my Store as well.

 Not sure HOW to install Lightroom Presets, or even why to use them?
-I have made a little video for you below
+Check out the Lightroom 101 class on how to install and use them.